Are you ready to earn your online nursing degree?

 How to Write a Nursing Resume

-1. Do Your Research
+Do Your Research

-Some healthcare facilities emphasize education and certification, while others want nurses with ample clinical experience.
+Some healthcare facilities emphasize education and certification, while others want nurses with more clinical experience.
 Find out what they want in an ideal employee and tailor your application accordingly.
-Additionally, it is equally important to consider your needs and if the job fits your standards for professional advancement and personal happiness.
+It is equally important to consider your needs and if the job fits your standards for professional advancement and personal happiness.

-2. Write Down Your Key Points
+Write Down Your Key Points

-3. Format Your Resume
+Format Your Resume

 Types of Nursing Resumes

-There are three main resume formats exists, each with their unique structure and distinct purpose: the reverse chronological, the functional, and the combination.
+There are three main resume formats, each with their unique structure and distinct purpose: the reverse chronological, the functional, and the combination.
 Nurses need to use the resume style that best suits their particular skill set and the position they are vying for.

-- Combination: The most complex resume type, the combination format eschews the either-or structure of the previous forms, enabling professionals to creatively showcase relevant professional experience and skills and training.
+The most complex resume type, the combination format eschews the either-or structure of the previous forms, enabling professionals to showcase relevant professional experience and skills and training.
 Experienced nurses, especially those with clinical specializations, benefit most from this resume form.
 However, versatility also renders it more difficult to construct, as the large amount of information can confuse readers if not conveyed clearly.

 What Should I Include on a Nursing Resume?

-You do not need to include high school information (because it is irrelevant to employers) or graduation dates (to avoid age discrimination).
+You do not need to include high school information or graduation dates.
 If you are currently working on a degree, state that completion is pending or in progress.
-Whether or not you relay GPA is up to you.
+Whether you provide GPA information is up to you.
 Generally, it is only worthwhile if you graduated in the last three years and earned a 3.5 or better.

-- Skills: Out of the all the resume sections, this one benefits from keyword utilization the most.
-You can usually discern what skills an employer wants by analyzing the job description.
-Tailor this section to specifically meet those needs.
-You may want to work in categories like basic care, technical, administrative, and computer skills.
+Out of all the resume sections, this one benefits from keyword use the most.
+You can usually find out what skills an employer wants by analyzing the job description.
+Tailor this section to meet those needs.
+Work in categories, such as basic care, technical, administrative, and computer skills.

 For licenses, use this order: license type, licensing state/body, license name and number, nurse license compact, and expiration date.
 For certifications, start with the name, followed by conferring organization, expiration, and certification number, if applicable.

-- Awards, Accomplishments, Affiliations: Celebrate all relevant achievements, but do it honestly and in a way that reflects your ongoing commitment to nursing and capacity for high performance in the new position.
+Celebrate all relevant achievements, but do it honestly and in a way that reflects your ongoing commitment to nursing and capacity for high performance in the new position.
 These achievements may include academic recognition; official awards; and competitive scholarships, fellowships, grants, and internships.
-Also display membership in professional organizations such as the American Nurses Association or Sigma Theta Tau, the international honor society of nursing.
+Also display membership in professional organizations, such as the American Nurses Association or Sigma Theta Tau, the international honor society of nursing.

 What Should I Put on My Nursing Resume If I Don't Have Any Experience?

 For recent college graduates, professionals switching careers, and those with limited clinical experience, learning how to write a resume for a nursing job may seem overwhelming.
 You can make up for inexperience by using a functional hybrid resume format that places academic credentials, qualifications, and skills above the employment section.
-Additionally, you completed extensive training as a student and perhaps even continuing education, so highlight state licensure, optional certification, and organizational membership to further bolster your resume.
+Additionally, you have completed extensive training as a student and perhaps continuing education, so highlight state licensure, optional certification, and organizational membership to further bolster your resume.

 Start with a personal introduction that states more than just the obvious (that you want the job), but also speaks to your professional values as a nurse and the training and education you possess.
 The lack of contextualization can represent a major pitfall of the functional resume.
 Avoid this by making your skills applicable to actual work scenarios that relate to a nurse's duties.

-What Is a Resume-Reading Robot?
+What Is a Resume-Reading Robot/ATS?

-To deal with this flood of candidates, many employers use an applicant tracking system (ATS).
+To deal with a flood of candidates, many employers use an applicant tracking system (ATS).
 Like a hiring manager quickly scanning for standouts among the group, the ATS ranks and categorizes nursing resumes by how many designated keywords they contain.
-This streamlined process reduces an employer's manual workload and theoretically vets out resumes with a large amount of filler content, an indication of unqualified applicants.
+This automated process reduces an employer's manual workload and theoretically vets resumes with a large amount of filler content, an indication of unqualified applicants.